September 15, 2021

 “We allow UH undergraduates to work directly with faculty members as early as their freshman year and collaborate on ground-breaking research while developing a broad set of skills that prepare them to make scholarly advancement now and in the future,” Undergraduate Research Associate Dean Stuart Long said.

 The Regents Academic Excellence Award recognizes OURMA’s drive to intentionally expand participation in undergraduate research through new programs and opportunities for student research and advancement.

 UH was featured in the Chronicle of Higher Education as a Fulbright U.S. Student Program Top Producer.
-It was the first time in the University’s history to be so recognized, with more student Fulbright awards than Texas Tech, Texas A&M, LSU, SMU, and Rice University combined.
-In the last four years, 36 UH students have been awarded Fulbright grants to study, research, and teach English abroad, more than the 51-year period from 1966-2017, during which UH students received 26 of the prestigious awards.
+It was the first time in the University’s history to be so recognized, with more student Fulbright awards than Texas Tech, Texas A&M, LSU, SMU and Rice University combined.
+In the last four years, 36 UH students have been awarded Fulbright grants to study, research and teach English abroad.
+That is more than the 51-year period from 1966-2017, during which UH students received 26 of the prestigious awards.

 “This type of success would not be possible without intensive undergraduate research programs,” said Ben Rayder, director of the Office of Undergraduate Research and Major Awards.
 “OURMA promotes research and fellowship opportunities for undergraduate students in all areas of study,” he added.
 “We emphasize student development by providing scholarly opportunities that are hands-on, such as Undergraduate Research Day, the Senior Honors Thesis program, and the new Research for Aspiring Coogs in the Humanities program.”